Muhammadomer902/SuperMarket_FullStack_Website/README.md

-It is a Full stack website made using Next.js, TypeScript, Postgresql and Prisma
+It is a Full stack website made using Next.js, TypeScript, Postgresql, Tailwind and Prisma

 To visit the website you can go to:- https://supermarket-rose.vercel.app/